-Like many other countries, some less than honest cabbies in Costa Rica are likely to charge you higher, taking advantage of your lack of knowledge.
+Like many other countries, some less-than-honest cabbies in Costa Rica will likely charge you higher, taking advantage of your lack of knowledge.

-Moreover, every time you sit in a cab, check that the meter is moving properly.
-If it’s going outrageously fast, tell the cab driver to pull over before your fare comes to an unbelievable amount for a 2-mile ride.
+Moreover, whenever you sit in a cab, check that the meter is running properly.
+If it’s going outrageously fast, tell the cab driver to pull over before your fare comes to an unbelievable amount for a short ride.

 Cheap Tour Scam

 Similarly, pocket-picking is another thing to be aware of.
 Skilled pocket pickers can lift your wallet without you having any idea.
-Always be attentive and carry your cash safely to avoid a money scam.
+Always be attentive and carry your cash safely to avoid pickpockets.

-Avoid going to parks at night since the chance to get attacked or robbed increases.
-Don’t leave valuables exposed, ensure you stay in safe areas, and avoid walking alone late at night.
+Avoid going to parks at night, too, since the chance of getting attacked or robbed increases.
+Don’t expose valuables, ensure you stay in safe areas, and avoid walking alone late at night.

-While Costa Rica has some stunning beaches, they can be a threat to tourists after dark.
+While Costa Rica has some stunning beaches, they can threaten tourists after dark.
 Don’t camp on the beaches.
-Instead, look for nearby safe hotels or other accommodations.

 Plus, here are some neighborhoods you might want to avoid: